 I gained my BA (2003) and MA (2004) in History of Art from the Courtauld Institute of Art, and my PhD in Art History and Theory from the University of Essex (2010).
 I held a Postdoctoral Research Fellowship at the Getty Research Institute (2009-2011), where I continued as a Research Associate and Managing Editor of the Getty Research Journal until joining the University of Nottingham in September 2012.

-My area of expertise lies primarily in histories of American art, criticism, and curating post-1945, with a particular emphasis on the role of California, the West, and the Midwest in art historical narratives; issues of regional cultural identity in the United States throughout the twentieth century; and counter-cultural or otherwise alternative sites of artistic production, dissemination and display.
+My area of expertise lies primarily in histories of American art, criticism, and curating post-1945, with a particular emphasis on the intersection of visual art and experimental theatre; assemblage and beat culture; the role of California, the West, and the Midwest in art historical narratives; issues of regional cultural identity in the United States throughout the twentieth century; and counter-cultural or otherwise alternative sites of artistic production, dissemination and display.

 My work has also addressed the American legacies of surrealism, in particular the writing of the French dissident surrealist Antonin Artaud, and the theoretical and art historical narratives of modernism and postmodernism.

 I am an Associate Fellow of the Higher Education Academy (AFHEA).